Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use it ('Use when changing Approved Platform or closing an establishment') and provides guidance on what to do after deletion ('create a new line via create_directory_line if needed').
+It clearly states when to use the tool ('Use when changing Approved Platform or closing an establishment') and what to do after ('After deletion, create a new line via create_directory_line if needed').
+It also includes a strong warning to verify the instance_id, guiding correct usage.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.